Ricochet

 Development

-When Valve transitioned its games to the Steam platform, Ricochet was converted from a free mod to a paid standalone product.4 Players who had registered their retail Half-Life CD keys through Steam received Ricochet for free, grandfathering in existing players while monetizing new customers.4
+When Valve transitioned its games to the Steam platform in 2003, Ricochet was converted from a free mod to a paid standalone product.4 This transition was controversial among some players who had previously accessed the game for free.
+However, players who had registered their retail Half-Life CD keys through Steam received Ricochet for free, grandfathering in existing players while monetizing new customers.4

 Reception